 But what entities?
-Normally, the available entities are listed inside hibernate.cfg.xml, but that's not necessary with Tapestry; in another example of convention over configuration, Tapestry locates all entity classes inside the entities package and adds them to the configuration.
+Normally, the available entities are listed inside hibernate.cfg.xml, but that's not necessary with Tapestry; in another example of convention over configuration, Tapestry locates all entity classes inside the entities package ("com.example.tutorial.entities" in our case) and adds them to the configuration.
 Currently, that is just the Address entity.

 Adding Hibernate Annotations